Bay of Biscay: Climate

-In late spring and early summer a large fog triangle fills the southwestern half of the bay, covering just a few kilometres inland.
+In late spring and early summer, a large fog triangle fills the southwestern half of the bay, extending a few kilometres inland.

 As winter begins, weather becomes severe.
-Depressions enter from the west very frequently and they either bounce north to the British Isles or they enter the Ebro Valley, dry out, and are finally reborn in the form of powerful thunderstorms as they reach the Mediterranean Sea.
-These depressions cause severe weather at sea and bring light though very constant rain to its shores (known as orballo, sirimiri, morrina, orbayu, orpin or calabobos).
-Sometimes powerful windstorms form if the pressure falls rapidly (Galernas), traveling along the Gulf Stream at great speed, resembling a hurricane and finally crashing in this bay with their maximum power, such as the Klaus storm.
+Depressions frequently enter from the west, and either move north to the British Isles or enter the Ebro Valley, dry out, and are finally reborn in the form of powerful thunderstorms as they reach the Mediterranean Sea.
+These depressions cause severe weather at sea and bring light but constant rain to its shores (known as orballo, sirimiri, morrina, orbayu, orpin or calabobos).
+Powerful windstorms may form if the pressure falls rapidly (galerna), traveling along the Gulf Stream at great speed, resembling a hurricane, and finally reaching the bay with their maximum power, such as Cyclone Klaus.

 The Gulf Stream enters the bay following the continental shelf's border anti-clockwise (the Rennell Current), keeping temperatures moderate all year long.

 Main cities

-The main cities on the shores of the Bay of Biscay are Bordeaux, Bayonne, Biarritz, Nantes, La Rochelle, Donostia-San Sebastián, Bilbao, Santander, Gijón and Avilés.
+The main cities on the shores (or close to) of the Bay of Biscay are Lorient, Vannes, Saint-Nazaire, Bordeaux, Bayonne, Biarritz, Nantes, La Rochelle, Donostia-San Sebastián, Bilbao, Santander, Gijón and Avilés.

 History

-The southern end of the gulf is also called in Spanish "Mar Cantábrico" (Cantabrian Sea), from the Estaca de Bares, as far as the mouth of Adour river, but this name is not generally used in English.
+The southern end of the gulf is also called "Mar Cantábrico" in Spanish (Cantabrian Sea), from the Estaca de Bares, as far as the mouth of Adour river, but this name is not generally used in English.
 It was named by Romans in the 1st century BC as Sinus Cantabrorum (Bay of the Cantabri) and also, Mare Gallaecum (the Sea of the Galicians).
 On some medieval maps, the Bay of Biscay is marked as El Mar del los Vascos (the Basque Sea).